 Mild irritation, itching, redness, and sensitivity to light are NORMAL for the first few days after cataract surgery.
 These symptoms will improve gradually.
 It is also normal for your vision to seem blurry.
 This may take a few days to clear up.
 Because your pupil will be widely dilated after cataract surgery, you may be light sensitive and notice glares or halos around lights.
 Once the pupil returns to a standard size (this can take up to 48 hours in blue eyes individuals), these symptoms should resolve.
 You may also experience an increase in floaters (black or gray specks) or occasional flashes for 1-2 days.

 What is NOT NORMAL after cataract surgery is severe, constant pain, decrease in vision, or severe redness.
-Should you experience any of these symptoms call 720-524-1001 or Dr. Anderson directly at 303-521-2783.
+Should you experience any of these symptoms call (719) 559-2020.

 EYE DROP INSTRUCTIONS

-Dr. Anderson uses one drop called, Bromsite (Prolensa).
-This prescription will be sent electronically to Flatirons Family Pharmacy (303-827-3480) and mailed to you within 1-2 days.
-The drop you will receive depends on your insurance, and it should be no more than $60.
-Bromsite and Prolensa are both brand names; they have the same instructions, and the drops are equivalent.
+Dr. Anderson uses two drops called, Bromsite and Durezol.
+This prescription will be sent electronically and mailed to you within 1-2 days.
+The drop you will receive depends on your insurance, and it should be no more than $100.

 DRY EYE TREATMENT

 If you have dry eyes Dr. Anderson will recommend using Systane Ultra Preservative Free Eye Drops: ONE drop TWICE DAILY before surgery.

 Systane Artificial Tears (Over-The-Counter)